Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 How Common Is Opana (Oxymorphone) Addiction?

 Oxymorphone has a high potential for abuse and addiction because it is a very powerful drug.
-According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2016 National Survey on Drug Use and Health, 18.7 million people (or 6.9 percent of the population) misused prescription drugs like oxymorphone.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) did a survey in 2016.
+It found that 18.7 million people misused prescription drugs.
+This is about 6.9 percent of the population.
+One example of such a drug is oxymorphone.

 Many people may begin using oxymorphone without intending to abuse it, taking it as prescribed by a doctor.
 But regular use can lead to tolerance, which will make a person feel like they need more of the drug to feel the same effects.
 As tolerance develops, the risk for Opana addiction increases, and is much more likely to occur.